scrapoxy/scrapoxy/packages/website/intro/scrapoxy.md

 - a proxy service like [Rayobyte](https://billing.rayobyte.com/hosting/aff.php?aff=2444&redirectTo=https://rayobyte.com), [IP Royal](https://iproyal.com/?r=432273) or [Zyte](https://www.zyte.com).

+## What you can do with Scrapoxy?

+* Integrate it into your web scraping stack to manage proxies, whether as an **individual or a company**;
+* Contribute to the project by submitting issues or pull requests;
+* Distribute the code **under the AGPLv3 license**, ensuring the owner’s name remains intact.

+## What you cannot do with Scrapoxy?

+* Use it for any activities that are **illegal** under your jurisdiction;
+* **Modify or redistribute** the source code under a license other than AGPLv3;
+* Sell Scrapoxy, whether as a standalone service or **incorporated into** another product.

 ## Why Scrapoxy?

 I started developing the Scrapoxy project in 2015.